michalhercik/RecSIS/docs/dev-guide-ext.md

 Types and methods:

 - `MeiliSearchSimilarToBlueprint`
   > Recommendation strategy that takes courses from user's blueprint and finds similar courses using MeiliSearch's [hybrid search](https://www.meilisearch.com/docs/reference/api/search#hybrid-search) which is configured to uses bert service for embeddings.
-It also filters results to only include informatics courses.
+It also filters results to only include informatics courses, filters out courses that are already in user's blueprint and picks 10 random courses from top 30 results.
 - `(m MeiliSearchSimilarToBlueprint) Recommend(userID string) ([]string, error)`
   > Does the recommendation and returns course codes of recommended courses.
 - `NewCourses`
-  > Recommendation strategy that returns courses with newest valid from year.
+  > Recommendation strategy that returns courses with newest *valid_from* year.
+It also filters out courses that are in user's blueprint and courses that are not informatics courses.
+Lastly it picks 10 random courses from the top 30 courses.
 - `(m NewCourses) Recommend(userID string) ([]string, error)`
   > Does the recommendation and returns course codes of recommended courses.